Autonomous racing: Future

 Porsche is developing autonomous car technology to enable a driver to experience hands free how a professional motor racing champion would tackle a racetrack.
 They are aiming to use software that will capture data from professional drivers as they rip around a racecourse.
 It will then upload the data so a self driving Porsche can replicate the entire driving experience on the track.

-Roborace has ambitions to be the new global motorsport series, the longterm plan is to pit teams autonomous vehicles paired with human drivers against others on the track.
+Roborace has ambitions to be the new global motorsport series, the long-term plan is to pit teams autonomous vehicles paired with human drivers against others on the track.

+List of autonomous racing championships

 Records

 On March 21, 2019 Roborace's Robocar was awarded the Guinness World Records title for 'Fastest Autonomous Car' after registering 282.42 km/h (175.49 mph), an average set after two runs of RAF Elvington Airfield, Yorkshire, UK.

 This record has since been overtaken by the AV-21 autonomous Indy Lights car operated by PoliMove (Polytechnic of Milan) and the Indy Autonomous Challenge.
 In April 2022, the car drove a record of 309 km/h in Cape Canaveral, Florida, USA.